framedsc/Sitesource/markdown/GeneralGuides/relit.md

 ![Lights!](Images\relit\relit_header.png){.shadowed .autosize}

-RELit is a powerful tool to create spotlight and pointlights in RE powered games.
+RELit is a powerful tool to create spotlights and pointlights in RE-powered games.
 RELit was written by [Originalnicodr](https://github.com/originalnicodr) and [Otis_inf](https://github.com/FransBouma).

-At the time of writing, the supported games are *Devil May Cry 5*, *Monster Hunter Rise*, *Resident Evil 2 Remake*, *Resident Evil 3 Remake*, *Resident Evil 7* and *Resident Evil Village*, but we would expect future Capcom games that run on the RE Engine and are supported by REFramework to work as well.
+At the time of writing the supported games are *Devil May Cry 5*, *Monster Hunter Rise*, *Resident Evil 2 Remake*, *Resident Evil 3 Remake*, *Resident Evil 7* and *Resident Evil Village*, *Resident Evil 4*, *Dragon's Dogma 2*, and *Monster Hunter Wilds*.
+But we would expect future Capcom games that run on the RE Engine and are supported by REFramework to work as well.

 ---
 # Installation